Aashima02/mdp-representation/README.md

 ## RESULT:
-Thus a real world problem is represented as Markov Decision Problem in the following ways successfully:
+Thus a real world problem is represented as Markov Decision Problem in the following ways successfully: Text Representation, Graphical Representation, Python Representation

-1. Text Representation
-2. Graphical Representation
-3. Python Representation